 In need of a strong beer and a tasty hot dog?
 The pork-obsessed makers at The Hog's Apothecary (375 40th St.) have you covered with an impressive array of more than 25 craft beers on tap and an equally well thought-out menu that includes fried chicken (add it on to your biscuits and gravy at brunch), charcuterie, and dishes with cheeky names like the Thai Fighter and Bratmobile. // A neighborhood favorite for fresh fish tacos and refreshing aguas frescas, Cholita Linda (4923 Telegraph Ave.) serves up Latin American flavors with a sunlit patio in the back for al fresco dining.
 Don't walk away without trying the Maizena de Coco, a velvety coconut pudding topped with mango-passion fruit sauce or cinnamon, that will make you want to skip straight to dessert. // Anyone lamenting the loss of the Oakland location of Hawker Fare can head to Hawking Bird (4901 Telegraph Ave.), a fast-casual spin-off celebrating all things chicken jazzed up with Southeast Asian flavors, with newly expanded dinner hours and a full bar.
-The main focus is Syhabout's signature khao mun gai served sandwiched, boxed (over rice), or nested (in a salad), with a vegetarian tofu option. // For even more Thai, Bird and Buffalo (4659 Telegraph Ave.) specializes in traditional rustic Thai fare, such as Gai gra prao (stir-fried chicken with fragrant spices in a yellow curry), blistered green beans, and spicy larb Thai salad. // Line up early for the cult-status buttermilk fried chicken or fried tofu sandwiches from Bakesale Betty (5098 Telegraph Ave.), and enjoy the crispy goodness on one of the ironing board tables outside alongside a whipped cream–topped slice of apple pie or any of the chewy house-made cookies. // A schoolroom favorite gets an upscale spin at Homeroom (400 40th St.), where the focus is jazzed up mac 'n' cheese—with flavors such as Gilroy garlic and jalapeno popper—and other school lunch classics (Oreos, broccoli with ranch) made in house and re-imagined with quality ingredients.
-A to-go location down the street (4007 Webster St.) means you can bring the comforting classics home. // Aunt Mary's Cafe (4640 Telegraph Ave.) plates up Southern comfort food with a focus on fresh ingredients in dishes such as a Southern take on bubble and squeak, yeasted grits waffle, and weekend-only Pain Perdue. // There's no shortage of Korean options in Temescal—including Koryo Jajang, Sahn Maru Korean BBQ, Yu Yu Za Zang, Pyeong Chang Tofu House, Daol Tofu, Moo Bong Ri Korean Restaurant, and AZIT— but Bowl'd BBQ (4869 Telegraph Ave.) may be the easiest way to ease newcomers into the range of options, with bibimbop, ramen and miso stews, and a hot stone grill for barbecuing your own meats at the table. // Can't get into the Inner Richmond Burma Superstar location?
+The main focus is Syhabout's signature khao mun gai served sandwiched, boxed (over rice), or nested (in a salad), with a vegetarian tofu option. // For even more Thai, Bird and Buffalo (4659 Telegraph Ave.) specializes in traditional rustic Thai fare, such as Gai gra prao (stir-fried chicken with fragrant spices in a yellow curry), blistered green beans, and spicy larb Thai salad. // Yes, there will be lines, and yes, they will be worth it for Bakesale Betty (5098 Telegraph Ave.) and its cult-favorite fried-chicken sandwiches topped with a lightly spicy slaw, only available three hours a day (11am–2pm), Tuesday through Saturday.
+Pair your sandwich (tofu versions are also available) with a strawberry shortcake, and try to nab one of the ironing board tables outside so you can chow down. // A schoolroom favorite gets an upscale spin at Homeroom (400 40th St.), where the focus is jazzed up mac 'n' cheese—with flavors such as Gilroy garlic and jalapeno popper—and other school lunch classics (Oreos, broccoli with ranch) made in house and re-imagined with quality ingredients.
+A to-go location down the street (4007 Webster St.) means you can bring the comforting classics home. // Aunt Mary's Cafe (4640 Telegraph Ave.) plates up Southern comfort food with a focus on fresh ingredients in dishes such as a Southern take on bubble and squeak, yeasted grits waffle, and weekend-only Pain Perdue. // There's no shortage of Korean options in Temescal—including Koryo Jajang, Yu Yu Za Zang, Pyeong Chang Tofu House, Daol Tofu, Moo Bong Ri Korean Restaurant, AZIT, and newcomer Hancook— but Bowl'd BBQ (4869 Telegraph Ave.) may be the easiest way to ease newcomers into the range of options, with bibimbop, ramen and miso stews, and a hot stone grill for barbecuing your own meats at the table. // Can't get into the Inner Richmond Burma Superstar location?
 You may have slightly better luck at the Burmese restaurant's Oakland iteration (4721 Telegraph Ave.), where you can still get your fix of the tea leaf salad, garlic noodles, and spicy beef curry. // Vegans rejoice!
 Shangri-La Vegan (4905 Telegraph Ave.) specializes in macrobiotic, organic, and animal-free dishes, with an oft-changing menu focused on nourishing whole foods, available in two sizes. // While the decor is decidedly sparse, Asmara Restaurant (5020 Telegraph Ave.) is one of Oakland's longest-standing Ethiopian and Eritrean restaurants, where you'll roll up your sleeves (literally) and use the spongy injera flatbread to scoop up toppings from the different combination plates. // You can stop by Doña Tomás (5004 Telegraph Ave.) anytime for tasty tacos and fresh margaritas, but the Mexican restaurant really shines at brunch—don't sleep on the chilaquiles or carnitas hash.

 Coffee, Treats + Snacks